CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 4.1.1.4 Create a React Native bridge to expose the native module's methods and events to your JavaScript code.
         - [ ] 4.1.1.5 Test the native module integration thoroughly.

-- [ ] **4.2 Home Screen Widget (Spike/Future):**
+- [ ] **4.2 Home Screen Widget (Spike/Future):** (Plan: Requires spike solution.)
-    - [ ] 4.2.1 Research React Native capabilities and limitations for creating home screen widgets on Android.
+    - [x] 4.2.1 Research React Native capabilities and limitations for creating home screen widgets on Android.
+(Plan: Requires spike solution.)
-        - [ ] 4.2.1.1 Investigate existing React Native libraries or methods for creating Android App Widgets.
+        - [x] 4.2.1.1 Investigate existing React Native libraries or methods for creating Android App Widgets.
 Understand that creating truly native widgets often requires significant native code.
+(Plan: Requires spike solution.)
         - [ ] 4.2.1.2 Research the lifecycle and update mechanisms of Android widgets.
     - [ ] 4.2.2 Design the AudioSphere visualizer widget's appearance and functionality.
         - [ ] 4.2.2.1 Define the visual layout of the widget, considering size constraints and design consistency.